mdw53ar/InvestmentAnalytics/readme.md

 The benchmark is the S&P 500 index.

-4) Finally, call the _performance_report_ method.
-It will generate an Excel file _PortfolioPerformanceReportx.xlsx_
+4) Finally, call the _performance_report_ method:

 `portfolio.performance_report()`

+It will generate an Excel file _PortfolioPerformanceReportx.xlsx

 **Note**: In the generated performance report, metrics with no suffix refer to the portfolio.
 In above example, Adj_Close refers to the adjusted close price of the portfolio.
 Conversely, Adj_Close_MSFT refers to the adjusted closed price of Microsoft